| |

 Cutting the Fabric

 Once the cushion inserts are filled the last step is to sew the opening closed.
-You can do this by hand with a needle and thread or try and push the cushion along while you run it through the sewing machine.
-Either method takes less than 5 minutes.
+You can do this by hand with a needle and thread, or push the edge of the cushion through the sewing machine.

-Before using the sewing machine, make sure to pin the seam really well.
+Before using the sewing machine, make sure to pin the seam well.
 The thick weight and bulk of the full cushion tend to pull at the seam.
 The pins help to keep your seam together.
 Sew a seam about 1/4 inch from the edge.
+Either method takes less than 5 minutes.

-Bolster Cushion Insert
+How to Sew a Bolster Cushion Insert

-Supplies for DIY Neckroll Cushion Insert
+Supplies for Bolster Cushion Insert

 Needle and thread (optional)

-Cutting the Muslin Fabric
+Cutting the Pillow Insert Fabric

-Cut a rectangular piece of fabric 31.5″ (circumference) and 30 inches (width)
+Cut a rectangular piece of fabric 31.5″ (circumference of a 10″ circle) and 30 inches (width).

 If you want to make a different size decide on the diameter of the end circles first and then do a quick calculation to figure out the circumference for the rectangle.
 The formula is 3.14 x the diameter of your circle =πd